Moldovan Agency for Inspection and Restoration of Monuments heading to the inauguration of its new seat

 Interventions included in particular the support to: the works for the restoration of the historical building identified as new seat of the Agency, and the rehabilitation of the premises as office spaces; the capacity-building of the Agency’s staff, by means of specific training activities defined and implemented in collaboration with the Ministry; and, actions to be drawn on the experiences and good practices from other Member States in South East Europe, in order to reinforce regional co-operation.

-The official ceremony inaugurating the new headquarters of the Agency for Inspection and Restoration of Monuments of the Ministry of Culture will take place on 12 December in the presence of Ion Stefanita, Secretary-General of the Agency, and UNESCO representatives, Yolanda Valle-Neff, Director of the UNESCO Venice Office, and Matteo Rosati, Deputy Head of the Venice Office Culture Unit.
+The official ceremony inaugurating the new headquarters of the Agency for Inspection and Restoration of Monuments of the Ministry of Culture will take place on 12 December in the presence of Ion Stefanita, Secretary-General of the Agency, and UNESCO representatives, Yolanda Valle-Neff, Director of the UNESCO Venice Office, and Matteo Rosati, Programme Officer of the Venice Office Culture Unit.

 The visit paid to the Republic of Moldova will be the occasion for UNESCO representatives to consult with Boris Focşa, Minister of Culture of the Republic of Moldova, Gheorghe POSTICĂ, Deputy Minister of Culture, Gheorghe Rusnac, Secretary-General of the National Commission of the Republic of Moldova for UNESCO, and Nicola Harrington-Buhay, UN Resident Coordinator in the country.
 On the agenda, meetings are also scheduled with Chiril Lucinschi, President of the Parliamentary Committee on Culture, Education, Research, Youth, Sports and Mass Media, as well as with members of the National Commission for the Safeguarding of the Intangible Cultural Heritage, the National Archaeological Commission; and the ICOMOS national committee.